cliqz-oss/browser-f/README.md

 ## Building

-First you should have environment prepared to build regular Firefox.
+First you should have an environment prepared to build regular Firefox.
 To do that follow [Mozilla instructions](https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Build_Instructions).

-Next run building script: `./magic_build_and_package.sh`
+Next run a building script: `./magic_build_and_package.sh`

-Successful build should create packages for appropriate platform in:
+The successful build should create packages for the appropriate platform in:

 * windows installer: `./mozilla-release/obj-firefox/dist/installer/sea/`
 * mac dmg: `./mozilla-release/obj-firefox/dist/`